Meadowlarke/Bibliography/Bibliography.md

 -: Summaries of chapters.

+###### Chapter 1: Reimagining Africa: How Black Women Invented the Language of Soul in the 1950s.

+13: Miriam Makeba.

+14: Establishemt of soul style as a fashionable expression of blackness.

+15: Makeba's early career in Johannesburg.

+-: The Manhattan Brothers and their fashion.

+16: Makeba's fashion while performing with the Manhattan Brothers..

+-: Modernity and wearing western clothing.

+16/17: Aparthid and mandated hair styles.

+18: Makeba's stance on the beauty culture of the 1950s.

+-: Relocation of multiracial residents in Sophiatown.

+19: Makeba and Lionel Rogosin's docudrama _Come Back, Africa_ (1959.)

+20: Black American's fascination with African Style.

+21: Sekou Toure, the Guinean president, and his saratorial descisions.

+-: Highlife dance/music.

+-: The chalenges to the American image of Africa that highlife posed.

+22: Belafonte.

+23: Makeba in the U.S.

+24: Belafonte changing Makeba's image to better suit the U.S. market.

+24/25: Costume designer John Pratt.

+25: Makeba's short, natural hair.

+26: Makeba's refusal to process her hair.

+-: Differing reception by the South African and American press after success in the U.S.

+28: How her hair was a political symbol.

+-: Nina Simone, her encounter with Makeba, and her early imagining of herself as an African woman.

+30: Odetta, African clothes, full figure.

+31: Odetta's "Afro." #Z: The Afro was initally known as the "Odetta."

+33: Naming "soul."

+35: Makeba becoming an outspoken singer-activist.

+36: "Mississpii Goddam!"

+36: #Z: Recod label executives would pay DJ's in the 60s to throw away records by black and R&B singers so that the lables could promote white artists singing less soulful vverions of the same song.
+This became known as "paying to play."

+37: The lavish lifestyles of Nina Simore and Makeba.

 ###### Chapter 2: Harlem's "Natural Soul:" Selling Black Beauty to the Diaspora in the early 1960s.

 41: Blue Note's release of Lou Donaldson's album _The Natural Soul_ in 1962.